-The tunnel was opened in 1820 with a procession of boats carrying dignitaries.
-The engineer was the canal's engineer James Morgan, and is the major work of his life.
+The tunnel was largely complete by 1818 and opened in 1820 with a procession of boats carrying dignitaries.
+The engineer was the canal's engineer James Morgan, and the tunnel is the major work of his life.
 Originally it was worked by "legging", which means that men lay on their backs on planks mounted on boats and pushed against the walls or roof of the tunnel to propel the boat.
 This was necessary because there is no towpath through the tunnel.
 Later, in 1826, a steam chain tug was introduced.
 An iron chain rang the whole length of the tunnel and was wound around a drum on board the tug, which was turned by a steam engine.
 Thus, the tug was pulled along the chain and it could tow several barges behind it.
 This speeded up traffic considerably.
 This method of towing boats and barges through the tunnel lasted almost without a break until 1926 by which time diesel tugs were available.
 The tunnel has lasted well since 1820 and remains in frequent use.
 You will be able to see the original brickwork and some sections that have been repaired in more recent years.
 It is 960 yards long and it will take about 20 minutes to pass through it in each direction on your trip.
-Your guide on the trip will tell you more.
+Your guide on the trip (except when cruising to Little Venice) will tell you more.

 There is more about the history of the tunnels on our page Canal Tunnels of London